dntoll/1DT902-introducerande-projekt/assignments/2 Blink External LEDs.md

 ### Step.
 Driving LED with GPIO
-IMPORTANT: We are now going to connect external LED's to the microcontroller.
-The LOPY 4 microcontroller provides General Purpose Input Output (GPIO)-ports that can be used to communicate with external components.
+IMPORTANT: We are going to connect external LED's to the microcontroller.
+The LoPy4 microcontroller provides "General Purpose Input Output"-ports also called GPIO-ports that can be used to communicate with external components.
 The ports are a bit sensitive and should not be used to directly drive heavy loads (like a motor).

-The Datasheet for LOPY4 says "Absolute MAX per pin 12mA, recommended 6mA" which means we must reduce current.
+The Datasheet for LOPY4 says "Absolute MAX per pin 12mA, recommended 6mA" which means we must reduce current by using resistors.
 If more current is needed, additional components (eg. transistors, or drivers) can be used.
-Thankfully our scenario does not require much current and we can reduce the current flow by having a 560 Ohm resistor in series with each LED we connect.
+Thankfully this assignment does not require high current and we can reduce the current flow by having a 560 Ohm resistor in series with each LED we connect.

  * Disconnect the USB cable again
- * Remove the wire going into the red power rail but keep the GND cable.
- * Replace the wires going into the anode of the LED from the red (3V3) power rail with a cable going from the LED anode to port P8 to p10 of the LOPY4.
+ * For each of the LED's, remove the wire going from the red power rail to the anode (but keep the GND cable and resistor).
+ * Introduce new cables going from the P8-10 port on the LoPy4 to the LED anodes as in connections below.

+ #### Connections
+ * LOPY4 GND <--> Black Power Rail (BPR)
+ * LOPY4 P8 <--> [ Anode - Red LED - Cathode ] <--> [ 560 Ohm resistor ] <--> BPR(GND)
+ * LOPY4 P9 <--> [ Anode - Yellow LED - Cathode ] <--> [ 560 Ohm resistor ] <--> BPR(GND)
+ * LOPY4 P10 <--> [ Anode - Green LED - Cathode ] <--> [ 560 Ohm resistor ] <--> BPR(GND)

- * Upload the following code in the main.py file
+ When done, connect USB again and upload the following code in the main.py file.

 ```python
 import time